This new offer has a few hoops to jump through to get the full £150.

 If you’re switching for the first time you’ll probably find higher paying options out there, and I’d focus on these instead.

 But if you’ve repeatedly switched then it’s unlikely you’ve had switching cash from Co-op so this is a great opportunity for extra money.
-However you will need to know an existing customer who can share their details with you – so that could be an obstacle.
+Even better you no longer need to be referred by a friend.